JadeLegare/PositiviTEA/README.md

 #### Work in Progress

-An app developed using Dart and Flutter to promote daily self care activities.
+An app developed using Dart and Flutter to promote daily acts of self care .
 You can't pour from an empty cup <3

 ## Demo Content